davidrhoden/pretendgeolocation/HowToSpoofGeolocation.md

 Now where it says "No override", select your new location.
 I'm using New York City.

 Go back to your Chrome window and do an "Empty Cache and Hard Reload" (click and hold the Refresh icon).
 Now search for something like "fish and chips near me".
 And how about that?
 You get fish and chip shops in New York City.
+You can't go to them, but you can think about them.
+It's almost like being there, thanks to the Geolocaytion sensor override in Google Inspector.